opendatacube/governance/governance.md

 at an Institutional Partner.

-With these definitions, an **Institutional Partner** is any recognized legal entity in the United States or elsewhere that employs at least one Institutional Contributor or Institutional Council Member.
+With these definitions, an **Institutional Partner** is any recognized legal entity in Australia or elsewhere that employs at least one Institutional Contributor or Institutional Council Member.
 Institutional Partners can be for-profit or non-profit entities.